Is Ash a Hardwood? Types, Facts & FAQ

 Ash is often used in both modern and traditional homes as a wood flooring option.
 As timber, it has a light, grainy color that is often recognizable when compared to other types of wood.

 It may not be as commonly used as Beachwood oak, but it’s definitely worth considering if you’re looking to have hardwood floors installed.
-But where does ash rank in terms of wood class?
-Is it hardwood?
-Or is it considered softwood?
+Ash is considered a hardwood, similar to walnut, oak, and cherry.
+Keep reading as we explain further.

 Is Ash Considered Hardwood?